 (See also Overview of Infections in Newborns Overview of Infections in Newborns Infections occur at all ages but are a great cause for concern in newborns because newborns, especially preterm ones, have an underdeveloped immune system and are more susceptible to infection... read more .)

 Some infections are acquired after admission to the newborn nursery rather than from the mother in utero (in the womb) or during delivery.
 Sometimes it is not clear whether the source is the mother or the hospital environment.
 Infections acquired in the hospital are mainly problems for newborns who have to stay in the hospital for a long time, for example, preterm newborns Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more and full-term newborns who have serious medical disorders.
+Depending on when they are born, preterm newborns may have underdeveloped organs that are not be ready to function outside... read more and full-term newborns who have serious medical disorders.

 The most common hospital-acquired infections are pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more (lung infection) and blood infections (bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
+The most common symptom of... read more (lung infection) and blood infections (bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
 Bacteremia may result from ordinary activities (such as vigorous toothbrushing), dental or medical procedures, or from infections ... read more ) resulting from a catheter that has been inserted into a vein (also called an IV) to give the newborn fluids or medications.